HansOersted/learning-lyapunov-cbf/README.md

 ## 💡 What It Does

-Given system trajectory data, this repository automates the search for Lyapunov candidate functions.
+Given the tracking result, this repository automates the search for Lyapunov candidate.
-And it even gives us a PDF report automatically!
+And it even gives us a PDF report automatically.

+What used to take a heartbreak — now takes one command.

 <div>&nbsp;&nbsp;&nbsp;&nbsp;🧼 Whiteboard math?